VakhoKontridze/VCore/README.md

 - Objects and methods that cannot be included in the package as they require additional customization or access to `AppDelegate`/`SceneDelegate`.

+Project includes folder `Documentations`, which contains:

+- Documentations and demo apps of UIKit/SwiftUI architectures

+- Documentation of CLEAN architecture

 ## Demo

 Package contains demo app, that can be used to test functionality of the package.